srvarey/blackboardeventprocessor/src/doc/README.txt

 Simply unzip this zip file and go to the root directory.

-To execute the blackboard CocoTheMonkey demo simply type "java -jar blackboard-alpha-0.1.jar" at the command line.
-This will execute any ruby or javascript driver files in the blackboard directory.
+To execute the blackboard CocoTheMonkey demo, copy the driver file CocoTheMonkey.js from blackboard/apps/examples/CocoTheMonkey to the same directory as the Bootstrap.jar file.
+Simply type "java -jar Bootstrap.jar" at the command line.
+This will execute any ruby or javascript driver files in the blackboard directory, and so CocoTheMonkey will begin to run.

 Driver files generate blackboard events and place them on the blackboard.
 The "CocoTheMonkey.js" JavaScript file is an example of a driver file.
 The blackboard will process each one of the